oriolaranda/DistMIS/README.md

 foo@bar:~$ python tfrecord.py --source-dir /home/Task01_BrainTumor/ --target-source /home/dataset/ --reshape (120, 120, 152) --split (0.8, 0.1, 0.1)
 ```

-<br/><br/>

 ### Visualize
-The `visualize` script is just an auxiliary script for visualizing the data after doing the tfrecord
-and other possible transformations, e.g. offline data_augmentation.
-It is also useful for debugging
-purposes, e.g. testing some transformation or preprocessing functions, before deploying.
+The *visualize* script is just an auxiliary script for visualizing the data after doing the tfrecord and other possible transformations, e.g. offline data_augmentation.
+It is also useful for debugging purposes, e.g. testing some transformation or preprocessing functions, before deploying.

 ##### Usage:
 ```console